root0emir/Securonis/README.md

-# Announcement: "There is a bug preventing the system from being installed on a hard drive, and this issue is not caused by me.
-It is related to Calamares or live-build.
-I am in contact with the developers and will try to resolve this issue as soon as possible."

 Securonis is a privacy and security-focused Linux distribution based on Debian.
 Securonis works both in live mode, leaving no trace, and also includes the Calamares installer, which helps users install it to a fixed disk.
 With the **Anonymous Mode** tool, Securonis forces all incoming and outgoing traffic to route through the Tor network.
 Additionally, this tool minimizes identity leakage risks with several additional features.
 IPv6 is disabled, the MAC address can be changed, and traffic routing can be started or stopped with a single command.